 Pilgrimage is the "ultimate academic journey."

-Visiting these twelve Yakushi Nyorai locations is a grand fieldwork experience that allows you to feel the geography, history, and the "real lives and mixed emotions" of the people of Aizu at that time.
+Visiting these 12 Yakushi Nyorai locations is a grand fieldwork experience that allows you to feel the geography, history, and the "real lives and mixed emotions" of the people of Aizu at that time.

 【Aizu Twelve Yakushi List】